Adelheid Popp: 19th century

+In 1898, Dworschak was appointed to the Frauenreichskomitee (National Women's Committee).

-For the SDAP, she advocated for a quota, which required a certain number of women's votes during decision making in the Party.
+For the SDAP, Dworschak advocated for a quota, which required a certain number of women's votes during decision making in the Party.
 She criticized trade unionists for demanding that membership of women's organizations had to be limited to union members, when unions weren't allowing female members in general and because so many women worked in the non-union domestic service sector.

 20th century

+In 1902, Julius Popp died, leaving Adelheid a widow.